rticommunity/rticonnextdds-connector-js/docs/input.rst

 For more information on how to use the event-based notification, please refer to the `documentation of the events module <https://nodejs.org/api/events.html>`__.

+An example of this functionality is shown in `reader_websocket.js <https://github.com/rticommunity/rticonnextdds-connector-js/blob/master/examples/nodejs/web_socket/reader_websocket.js>`__ within the `web_socket example <https://github.com/rticommunity/rticonnextdds-connector-js/tree/master/examples/nodejs/web_socket>`__.

 .. warning::
-  There are restrictions on adding a listener for the ``'on_data_available'`` event at the same time as waiting for data using the alternative methods such as :meth:`Connector.waitForData` and :meth:`Input.wait`.
-See :ref:`Threading model` for more information.
+  There are additional threading concerns to take into account when using the ``'on_data_available'`` event.
+Refer to :ref:`Additional considerations when using event-based functionality` for more information.

 .. note::
   When using the event-based methods to be notified of available data, errors are propagated using the ``'error'`` event.
-See :ref:`Error Handling`.
+See :ref:`Error Handling` for more information.

 Call :meth:`Input.take()` to access and remove the samples.